Allocating harm where it does the most good.

 It’s time climate alarmists focused on the pollution logs in their own eyes, rather than the need-to-drive-to-work-and-heat-my-house twigs in their neighbors’.

-The author is a Brookfield farmer, lawyer, author, and was a 2022 candidate for the Vermont Senate.
-Printed with permission from the Small Farm Republic blog.
+The author is a Brookfield best-selling author, lawyer, farmer and pastor.
+Reprinted from the Small Farm Republic website.